Code-Institute-Submissions/Dylan-Contet-MS2_MemoryGame_AprResub/readme.md

 Issue 2 - Game would break on the 9th move - this was due to some JS errors with the move counter. <br>
 Issue 3 - Move counter wasn't working - Sorted by correcting JS code <br>

+***
+## Deployment

+* git add filename - This command was used to add fils to the staging area before commiting.
+* git commit -m  - This command was used to commit changes to the local repository.
+* git push - This command is used to push all commited changes to the GitHub.